OctopusDeploy/blog/blog/2019-05/blue-green-red-black/index.md

 ---
 title: What is the difference between blue/green and red/black deployments?
-description: The term blue/green and red/black are used to describe deployment strategies, but doe they mean different things?
+description: The term blue/green and red/black are used to describe deployment strategies, but do they mean different things?
 author: matthew.casperson@octopus.com
 visibility: private
 published: 2019-05-02